mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

 ## Improvements

+* **Horizontal Launcher Menu**
+    Now the **Launcher Menu is horizontal and always visible** in each area of DevOps Console in order to allow you to change area quickly.

 * **API Portal - Collapse**
     New management of **expansion and collapse of cards and properties through an arrow** near each copy.